ykwei7/Track-O/docs/DeveloperGuide.md

 *Figure: `Lesson`s labelled as **A**, **B** and **C** that take place on Friday at different times.*

 When comparing between two lessons:
 - The two lessons are considered equal when both lessons have the same day of week and they have overlapping time slots.
-In the figure above, lesson **A** is equal to lesson **B** as well as lesson **C**.
+In the figure above, lesson **A** is equal to lesson **B** as they both occur on a Friday and have an overlapping time slot between 1:30pm and 2pm.
+Similarly, lesson **A** is equal to lesson **C** as they both occur on a Friday and have an overlapping time slot between 2pm and 2:30pm.
 - One lesson is considered less than (i.e. before or earlier than) the other lesson when the lesson occurs on a day that is earlier than the other.
 If both lessons occur on the same day, the lesson that is earlier is the one that has a start time earlier than the other, provided that both lessons do not have overlapping time slots.
-In the figure above, lesson **B** is earlier than lesson **C**.
+In the figure above, lesson **B** starts at 1pm while lesson **C** starts at 2pm, and there is no overlapping time slot, hence lesson **B** is earlier than lesson **C**.

 #### Schedule